Ethorbit/SteamDeck-SteamOS-Guides/Encrypting-With-LUKS/README.md

 `echo "deck ALL=(root) NOPASSWD: /var/usr/sbin/decrypt.sh" >> /mnt/lib/overlays/etc/upper/sudoers`

 **If your username was changed from the default 'deck', make sure to change it there too.**

+You can check if 1000 is the right UID with: `cat /mnt/lib/overlays/etc/upper/passwd | cut -d ":" -f 1,3` This will be useful for the next steps.
 We will want a decryption prompt as soon as we open terminal, so let's mount the unencrypted home directory and add the .bashrc:
 * `umount /mnt`
 * `mount /dev/disk/by-label/unencrypted_home /mnt`